Key Program Dates for AY2324

 While you may choose to continue (informally) mentoring some of the mentees you’ve already met through ReMatch, there may also be students who are still looking for mentors that we can put you in touch with; contact [email protected] for more information.

 Applying for the Summer ReMatch+ Program in February

 Q. I’m interested in applying for ReMatch+ summer program.
 Where do I start?

 Pairings interested in taking part in the ReMatch+ summer program should register to attend the Proposal Writing Workshop together in January.
-Applications for the summer program typically become available in GPS in early January and close in early February (see Key Dates section for this year’s timeline).
+Applications for the summer program typically become available in GPS in early January and close in mid-February (see Key Dates section for this year’s timeline).
 Additional information about the summer program is available here.